The upper back is the area running from the base of your neck to the bottom of your rib cage.

 Elastoplast products can be useful for treating some cases of upper back pain.

-Elastoplast's Therapeutic Heat Pad is ideal for relieving tight and cramped muscles around the upper back.
+Elastoplast Spiral Heat is ideal for relieving tight and cramped muscles around the upper back.
 It delivers up to eight hours of external heat for your body.

 Elastoplast ABC Heat Plaster also provides sustained, intense heat, while providing temporary relief from pain.
 It is ideal for treating upper back ailments.